Life-changing results for young woman after orange-sized brain tumor removed

 In addition to Magge, the treatment team included pediatric neuro-oncologists, neuroradiologists, pediatric neuroanesthesiologists, nurses, surgical technicians and specialists in intraoperative neuro-monitoring.
 After surgery, Gibbons was taken care of by the pediatric intensive care team.

-“We carefully get around the tumor and separate it from the normal cerebellum and brainstem, with the goal of removing as much of the tumor as we can safely,” Magge said.
+“We carefully got around the tumor and separated it from the normal cerebellum and brainstem, in order to remove as much of the tumor as possible,” Magge said.

 Despite needing major brain surgery, Gibbons says she went into the procedure grateful to finally know what was ailing her — and what needed to be done.